GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/readme.txt

 = How does Gato GraphQL complement WP-CLI? =

-Gato GraphQL can help you query data from the WordPress database, which is then injected into a WP-CLI command (either to select a specific resource, or update an option with some value, or other).
+With Gato GraphQL you can query data from the WordPress database, and then inject the results into a WP-CLI command (either to select a specific resource, or update an option with some value, or other).

 Check out recipe [Complementing WP-CLI](https://gatographql.com/recipes/complementing-wp-cli/) for a thorough description on how to do it.

-= Can I use Gato GraphQL to build headless sites? =
+= How do I use Gato GraphQL to build headless sites? =

-Yes, you can.
 With Gato GraphQL, you can create an endpoint which exposes the data from your WordPress site.
-A framework to build headless sites (based on Next.js, Gatsby, Hugo, or others) can then query the data from your WordPress site, and render the website as static HTML/JS/CSS code.
+Then, you can use some framework to build headless sites (based on Next.js, Gatsby, Hugo, or any other) to retrieve the data from the WordPress site, and render the static website.

 = Can I fetch Gutenberg block data with Gato GraphQL? =